Exfoliation - First Step in Skincare

 Conclusion: Physical Vs. Chemical exfoliation

 Physical exfoliators give you control over the pressure and amount of sensitivity you want to use for your skin.
-They are easier to access and a cheaper, quicker alternative to exfoliation.
+They are easier to access and a cheaper, quicker alternative to a face scrub.
 However, it is also as easy to go overboard with them and irritate or tear your skin.

 Chemical exfoliation provides a seemingly advanced form of exfoliation when compared to manual.
 They provide you with a wide range of options to choose from for your skin type because physical exfoliation is advisable to be avoided for certain skin types.
-However, these exfoliants too should not be overused and what is suitable for you needs careful consideration.
+However, these exfoliants/ face scrubs should not be overused and what is suitable for you needs careful consideration.
 They are also comparatively harder to access.

 We hope this blog answered all questions you may have had and helped you figure out what exfoliators you should be using for the best results according to your skincare needs.
 Now, go on!
 Exfoliate and keep your skin healthy.